Last updated on January 25th, 2026 at 08:33 am

 3. Belken Hotel Tokyo ⭐️⭐️⭐️

 If you don’t want to pay over a $100USD for a fine 3-star hotel in Tokyo Station then here’s a $90USD hotel I recommend.
-I only stayed here for one night to catch Shinkasen train to Osaka but I was happy with that single night.
+I only stayed here for one night to catch the Shinkansen train to Osaka, but I was happy with that single night.

-I stayed in the single room for two adults and the room size was around 13 square meters.
-But the way they have their minimalistic furniture set up you don’t get that cramped boxed in feeling.
+I stayed in a single room for two adults, and the room size was around 13 square meters.
+But the way they have their minimalistic furniture set up, you don’t get that cramped, boxed-in feeling.

-And for the Pokemon nerds there’s a cool Pokemon Center & Cafe just a few minutes walk from Belken Hotel Tokyo’s doorsteps.
+And for the Pokémon nerds, there’s a cool Pokémon Center & Cafe just a few minutes walk from the Belken Hotel Tokyo’s doorstep.

 Belken Hotel Tokyo